Teen in bed holding smartphone wondering is MMS safe Teen in bed holding smartphone wondering is MMS safe

 Let’s take a look at why you should stop using MMS messages now.
 I’ve also included the 5 messaging apps you should use instead of your junky insecure texting app.

-Teen in bed holding smartphone wondering is mms safe
+Teen in bed holding smartphone wondering is MMS safe

 Is MMS secure?